 Ancient Rome - From Rise to Divide

-Ancient Rome is one of the earliest civilizations of Europe that emerged from the Italian Peninsular.
-This civilization started around the 8th Century BC in Rome and later transformed into an empire within a few centuries.
+Ancient Rome was one of the earliest civilizations in Europe, centered around the Italian Peninsula.
+The era of this civilization started as a kingdom around the 8th Century BC in Rome and later transformed into an empire within a few centuries.
 However, the significance of the Roman Empire diminished after its division into two parts in the 4th Century AD.
-Along with Ancient Greece, the civilization of Ancient Rome laid the foundations of several modern ideologies in science & technology, politics, society, etc. The views of the Renaissance in the 14th Century were based on these two ancient civilizations.

-There are four eras of this ancient civilization: the Roman Kingdom, the Roman Republic, the Roman Empire, and the division of the Roman Empire
+There are four eras of this ancient civilization: the Roman Kingdom, the Roman Republic, the Roman Empire, and the division of the Roman Empire.

 Roman Kingdom